eclipse-hawkbit/hawkbit/docs/src/main/resources/news/2018-07-26-first-release.md

 ### Open Sourced REST docs

 A huge benefit for the community are the recently open sourced REST docs of hawkBit.
-This has been a [open request](https://github.com/eclipse/hawkbit/issues/480) for some, which we were happy to meet.
-The documentation is generated using [Spring REST docs](https://spring.io/projects/spring-restdocs)
-, based on unit-tests.
+This has been an [open request](https://github.com/eclipse/hawkbit/issues/480) for some, which we were happy to meet.
+The documentation is generated using [Spring REST docs](https://spring.io/projects/spring-restdocs), based on unit-tests.
 Theses tests, with the respective documentation, are now available in the [code base](https://github.com/eclipse/hawkbit/pull/688).
- Furthermore, the API documentation will be hosted on our new [website](https://www.eclipse.org/hawkbit/).
+ Furthermore, the API documentation will be hosted on our new [website](https://www.eclipse.org/hawkbit/) (comming soon).

 ### Docker Images